-Spring is all about new beginnings and transformations – think of it as a season that symbolizes starting fresh and starting over.
-After months of cold temperatures that often result in many of us feeling the Winter blues, Spring ultimately re-awakens us and our surrounding environment, bringing everything back to life.
+Spring is all about new beginnings and transformations; it’s a season that symbolizes starting fresh and starting over.
+After months of cold temperatures that often result in many of us feeling the winter blues, spring reawakens us and our surrounding environment, bringing everything back to life.
 Not only will you start to see the trees budding and bulbs poking through the ground, but we bet you’ll even feel better too.

-Before Spring was actually called “Spring,” it was referred to as “Lent” in Old English.
-For those who celebrate Easter, you may already be familiar with this term as it is symbolizes the period leading up to Easter Sunday.
-During the 14th century, the period known as “Lent” started to be called “springing time,” since this was when plants, shrubs, trees and other greenery started springing back up from the ground.
-A century later this term was shortened to be known as “spring time,” and, you guessed it, a century after that, it was shortened even more to simply be called “spring.”
+Before spring was actually called “spring,” it was referred to as “Lent” in Old English.
+For those who celebrate Easter, you may already be familiar with this term, as it is refers to the period leading up to Easter Sunday.
+During the 14th century, the period known as “Lent” started to be called “springing time,” since this was when plants, shrubs, trees, and other greenery started springing back up from the ground.
+A century later this term was shortened to “spring time,” and a century after that it was shortened, you guessed it, simply “spring.”

-The period that we refer to as Spring symbolizes the time between the Spring equinox and the Summer solstice (the time when the North Pole is facing the sun at its greatest angle).
-A quick science lesson – each year there are two equinoxes, days when day and night are practically equal.
-What we know as the Spring, or vernal, equinox, usually occurs sometime around March 21st for those of us in the Northern Hemisphere.
-For those in the Southern Hemisphere, the Spring equinox happens around September 21st.
-Thus, our Spring starts on the first day that day and night appear for almost the same amount of time, and ends when the North Pole has tipped towards the sun to the greatest degree that it can.
+The period known as spring symbolizes the time between the spring equinox and the summer solstice (the time when the North Pole faces the sun at its greatest angle).
+A quick science lesson: Each year there are two equinoxes, days when day and night are practically equal.
+What we know as the spring, or vernal, equinox usually occurs sometime around March 21 for those in the Northern Hemisphere.
+For those in the Southern Hemisphere, the spring equinox happens around Sept.
+21. Thus, our spring starts on the first day that day and night appear for almost the same amount of time, and ends when the North Pole tips toward the sun to the greatest degree possible.